ms2data/ms2-quick-start/README.md

 Publishing makes your semantic model and analysis available across the platform — ready to serve AI agents, applications, dashboards, and notebooks.
 The MS2 service uses standard software package management conventions to provide data governance and versioning for your semantic models and notebooks.

-For pulishing, we will use the MS2 extentions "Local Packages" panel.
+For publishing, we will use the MS2 extension's "Local Packages" panel.
 The Local Packages panel is where you can view and manage the local packages in your workspace.
 For example:

 <img src="READMEs/screenshots/vs-code-local-panel.png" alt="VS Code Local Packages Panel" width="600"/>

-If you have the `ms2-quick-start` package open locally, you should a single version `0.0.0`.
+If you have the `ecommerce` package open locally, you should see a single version `0.0.0`.
 This is the version in the package's local `publisher.json` file. `publisher.json` is a file package manifest file that contains the package's name, version, description, and other metadata.
 To publish a new version of the package, we will need to update the version in the `publisher.json` file.

 ### Update the Package Version